 The Customer gains access to Business Digest’s editorial content by taking out a subscription.

-Subscription means creating a user account and a password with which the subscriber will identify themselves.
-The username and password are strictly for the subscriber’s personal use.
-These give the subscriber access to editorial content and enable the subscriber to renew or amend their on-going contracts with Business Digest and consult their subscription archives.
+– either the creation of a user account and a password which will allow the subscriber to authenticate himself. username and password are strictly personal to the subscriber. they give him access to editorial content and allow him to renew or modify current contracts with business digest and to consult the history of his subscription.

 All current subscription offers and pricing conditions are explained in detail on the Business Digest website.